-The Company intends to grow profitably through the development of the stores network.
+The Company intends to grow profitability through the development of the stores network for Nick Scali Furniture, and the expansion of the two new retail brands Sofas2Go and Chateau d'Ax.

 Environmental Regulation and Performance

 The Company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory.